Rediettebeje/web102_prework/README.md

 The following **required** functionality is completed:

-* [✅] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [✅]  The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x]  The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [✅] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [✅]  The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x]  The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [✅] A search feature allowing users to find a specific game.
+* [x] A search feature allowing users to find a specific game.
-* [✅] Enhanced CSS styling, including responsiveness, improved typography, and visually appealing aesthetics.
+* [x] Enhanced CSS styling, including responsiveness, improved typography, and visually appealing aesthetics.
-* [✅] A navigation bar that allows users to get to the Game section quickly
+* [x] A navigation bar that allows users to get to the Game section quickly

 ## Video Walkthrough